aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 ## Conclusion

-Forward and reverse star appear to be the most efficient approach in case where:
+Forward and reverse stars appear to be the most efficient approach in our case, where:
-- we do not want to edit the network topology
+- we do not want to edit the network topology,
-- the networks are relatively small, as compared to some social networks for example, and sparse
+- the networks are relatively sparse  and small, as compared to some social networks for example.

 As stated in [1]: